doingandlearning/node-ts-nov-23/Syllabus/Outline.md

 - Node.js testing
 - RESTful Services
 - Express

+# Day 3: Refactor API to have a persistent backend

 - Events in Node

-# Day 3: Refactor API to have a persistent backend

 - Error handling
-- Express
-	- query parameters
-	- project structure
-	- testing
 - Buffers and Streams
-- AbortController
-- Interacting with the file system // fs
 - Node.js and Databases

-- Bleh (any other topics around Node)
+- Any other topics around Node